The Rise of Video

 We also offer version stacking, as any robust proofing software should.
 This allows users to group multiple versions of a project, so you never have to worry about losing a particular draft in the shuffle.
 Version stacking also allows everyone to see past versions’ feedback and how things have changed as the project goes through revisions.
 This feature is incredibly useful for those who utilize our ‘approve with changes’ option – sometimes, a draft just needs to be tweaked, not flat-out rejected.

 At Ashore, our goal is to save you from the frustrations of a bottleneck now and in the future.
 Ready to give it a whirl?
-Sign up for your 14-day free trial of Ashore today, and never get caught in the video review and approval bottleneck again.
+Sign up for free today, and never get caught in the video review and approval bottleneck again.